jlinoff/sshx/README.md

 # sshx
-Go demo program that shows how to the ssh package with keyboard-interactive, password and public-key authentication on multiple hosts.
+Go demo program that shows how to use the ssh package with keyboard-interactive, password and public-key authentication on multiple hosts.

 It's only goal is to provide some examples of how things work so that I don't forget them.
 It is probably not suitable for production.